Modifying Node Pool and Worker Node Properties

 - the shape to use for new worker nodes

-- the boot volume size to use for new worker nodes
+- the boot volume size and encryption settings to use for new worker nodes

 - the public SSH key to use to access new worker nodes